 Rottnest is a small island, but it’s a long way if you’re planning to walk or bike it.
 With children on a day trip, I would advise catching the air conditioned Island Explorer Service bus, which is what we decided upon.
 The bus makes continuous circuits of the entire island, so you can jump off at each point if you like to take a quick look.
 The buses run every 30 minutes and cost $50 for a family of two adults and one child.
 Tickets can be booked online, from the Visitor Centre or Main Bus Stop vending machines.

-If you’re staying on the island, you can make use of the free Accomodation Shuttle Bus that runs between the main accomodation areas on the island.
+If you’re staying on the island, you can make use of the free Accommodation Shuttle Bus that runs between the main accommodation areas on the island.

 Exploring Rottnest by bike is also very popular, particularly when you’re staying a bit longer than just one day.
 If you have your own bike, you can bring it on the ferry across to Rottnest.
 If you need to hire one, you can do so from either of the ferry services before boarding or from Rottnest Island Pedal & Flipper.